 Koke’e is accessed from the town of Waimea.
 With endless amounts of hiking, coastal views, mountains, and lush jungle, this is the best state park to explore in Kauai.
 There is a wonderful scenic drive to the Kalalau lookout.
 Don’t miss the Cliff Trail and the Awa’awapuhi Trail.
 There is one campground in Koke’e.

 Na’Pali Coast State Park

 The Kalalau trail, on the Na’Pali Coast, is one of the most famous hikes in the U.S..
 It boasts amazing coastlines and lush valleys filled with waterfalls.
-The Kalalau can be visited as a day hike for the first 6 miles, beyond that it is required to obtain a permit.
+The Kalalau can be visited as a day hike for the first 6 miles, beyond that it is required to get a permit.
 Camping costs $20 per person per night, and must be reserved ahead online.

 Polihale State Park

 Polihale State Park is on the northwest corner of Kauai.
 This beautiful long stretch of beach is accessed by a dirt road.
 It is a 30 minutes and can be reached by 2WD car.
-However, if rain has recently occurred, driving may in impassible in a small vehicle.
+However, if rain has recently occurred, driving may in impassable in a small vehicle.
 There is a designated area for camping.

 Check out our top posts from Hawaii:

 - Big Island Getaway